hangalito/lite-store/README.md

 ## Retrieving all data

 You can retrieve all your data by calling the *findAll* method.
-This method will never return null, if no there is no saved data it will simply return an empty list.
+This method will never return null, if there is no saved data it will simply return an empty list.

 ````java
 import storage.dev.hangalito.litestore.Datasource;